Detoxify: A framework for abusive text transformation using LLMs

 \section{Discussion}

-GPT-4o and DeepSeek shared notably similar results, which can be attributed to sharing similar bigrams and trigrams.
-Both models have a similar transformation rate, similar sentiment distributions, and the highest cosine similarity across all other models, suggesting a more balanced approach to detoxification without significantly distorting the original meaning.
-All the LLMs performed well in detoxifying text, as evidenced by the keyword search analysis.
-However, Groq occasionally altered the semantic meaning through additional phrasings, unlike the other models.

 Although our study provides a comprehensive overview of abuse in tweets, there are several limitations.
 Firstly, a significant portion of the tweets scraped were incomplete sentences, so it would be a challenge for the LLMs to successfully understand and "fill in the gaps" of certain texts.
-Secondly, there exists slangs in Twitter and with the addition of emojis that makes it challenging for LLMs to get the context behind the text message \cite{barbieri-etal-2018-semeval}.
+Secondly, there exists slang on Twitter and the addition of emojis that makes it challenging for LLMs to get the context behind the text message \cite{barbieri-etal-2018-semeval}.
 Sarcasm is also a big factor we have to consider, given how common it is in social media conversations \cite{doi:10.1177/2053951720972735}.
-Thirdly, a user's experience on Twitter isn't only through text form, but a huge part of it includes images, attachments, and links which we did not consider in this analysis.
-Finally, due to API limitations of LLMs, we only analysed 100 tweets for each model, which felt somewhat limited in scope.
+Thirdly, a user's experience on Twitter isn't only through text form, but a huge part of it includes images, attachments, and links, which we did not consider in this analysis.
+Due to API limitations of LLMs, we only analysed 100 tweets for each model, which is a limitation.

+Furthermore, semantic evaluation relies solely on cosine similarity, which does not feature information about information loss, semantic drift, or overcorrection.
+Sentiment analysis mainly focuses on distributional changes, and we highlight that sentiments may not be fully able to capture the context, such as the subtle level of abuse in language.
+Therefore, we need human evaluation for consistency, readability, and contextual completeness, which is difficult to achieve in real-time implementations.
+This is a limitation of quantitative metrics and actual effective measures needed for large-scale deployment, such as real-time abuse analysis on social media in real-time.

 The use of abusive messaging on X and related social media is not new and has been widely debated for several years \cite{Founta_Djouvas_Chatzakou_Leontiadis_Blackburn_Stringhini_Vakali_Sirivianos_Kourtellis_2018}.
 Given the popularity of social media such as TikTok, Instagram, X, and Facebook, misuse by users includes harmful and toxic comments \cite{unknown} and cyberbullying.
 Although existing methods have been implemented, many show limited potential \cite{10.1145/3232676}, which is further reason why the use of LLMs can prove effective when dealing with abusive or toxic content in areas such as X.